muon-spectroscopy-computational-project/muspinsim/docs/docs/input.md

 * `log(x)`: natural logarithm
 * `sqrt(x)`: square root

 These are all reserved names and can't be used as variable names.
+There are also other reserved variable names `x` and `y` only for use with the `results_function` keyword.

 ### Using multiple lines for a keyword